isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

     - **Scatter Plot** - This chart is used to plot two numerical features (x & y axis) for one or more cohorts.
 Can also color code points by a single categorical feature.

     - **Violin Plot** - This chart is used to plot a categorical feature on the x-axis versus a numerical feature on the y-axis.
 Points in the plot can be colored by another categorical feature.

+    - **OncoPrint** - This chart is used to plot multiple genomic alteration (somatic mutation) events across a set of samples by heatmap.
+OncoPrint is developed and provided by cBioPortal..

     - **Cubby Hole Plot** - This chart is used to plot two categorical features.
 Boxes are colored by their related p-values.